erickbytes/divbull/README.md

-# divbull
+# divbull.com
-yet another financial blog

-divbull.com is an amateur investing and financial learning blog.
+divbull.com is an amateur investing and financial learning blog, generated with Pelican and served via Cloudlare pages.